bchandos/bchandos.github.io/_blog_source/adding_rss_feed_to_blog.md

 const blogContent = await insertData('base.html', post.html, '###BLOG#CONTENT###');
 ```

 Now it's as simple as creating the `<item>` element within the markdown loop.
+(Remember that we're adding post content to an object because we need to sort the array by date after the file processing loop.)

 ```
     post.rssContent = `